EmbedHacker/hasaki-dll/README.md

 It has the following advantages:

--Supports the POSIX standard **libdl API**, similar to using the **dlopen function** to load a dynamic library into memory (and parse some of the symbol information), by this dynamic library (via the **dlsym function **) Provide corresponding function operation set
+- upports the POSIX standard **libdl API**, similar to using the **dlopen function** to load a dynamic library into memory (and parse some of the symbol information), by this dynamic library (via the **dlsym function **) Provide corresponding function operation set

--Abandon the obscure and complicated mechanism of the dynamic linker under Gnu/Linux system, and re-implement it in an intuitive, concise and elegant way
+- Abandon the obscure and complicated mechanism of the dynamic linker under Gnu/Linux system, and re-implement it in an intuitive, concise and elegant way

--Compatible with X86-64/ARM platform, no need to modify any configuration file, just use gcc compiler or cross compiler to compile
+- ompatible with X86-64/ARM platform, no need to modify any configuration file, just use gcc compiler or cross compiler to compile

--Provide detailed program documentation, just put in a little patience, hardly worry about not reading
+- Provide detailed program documentation, just put in a little patience, hardly worry about not reading

 ![](picture/all.png)